Gakugei-daigaku Station

 Gakugei-daigaku Station (学芸大学駅, Gakugei-daigaku-eki) is an elevated station, located in Meguro, Tokyo, connected with Tokyu Toyoko Line.

 History

 Gakugei-daigaku Station opened on 28 August 1927.
+It was named after the Tokyo Gakugei University, but the campus moved to Koganei in 1964.
+The Tokyo Gakugei University Senior High School opened in 1954 remains near this station.

 Lines

 Gakugei-daigaku Station is served by the Tokyu Toyoko Line from Shibuya in Tokyo.
 It is located 4.2 km from the terminus of the line at Shibuya.

 Station layout

 This elevated station consists of a single island platform serving two tracks.

 Platforms

 Passenger statistics

 In fiscal year 2018, the station was used by an average of 78,251 passengers daily.